Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 day as faults were found in wiring or misalignement of the stickers.
 After the sensors were confirmed to be functioning the keys were put back.

-The calibration workflow was with Craig Webb who was unfamiliar with the system.
+The calibration workflow was with Dr. Craig Webb who was unfamiliar with the system.
 Adjustments were made to the firmware to to make it more intuitive for the user.
 Addressable LEDs became vital as it allowed for easy identification of the key being calibrated.
 They were also used to identify any keys whose current reading